edbeeching/godot_rl_agents/README.md

 1. Download the Godot 4 Game Engine from [https://godotengine.org/](https://godotengine.org/)
 2. Open the engine and import the JumperHard example in `examples/godot_rl_JumperHard`
-3. Start in editor training with: `gdrl`
+3. Start in editor training with: `python examples/stable_baselines3_example.py`

 ### Creating a custom environment